Tags: bluetooth low energy, iOS

 The application stores the information about the exhibits on the server.
 The application uses the Server API to connect to the server.
 The access to the live video stream is also granted here.
 Smartphones connect to iBeacons via a Bluetooth module.
 The administrators can edit data on the server and send push notifications to the users.

 The iBeacon technology is the main feature of the Live Airshow application.
 Despite the fact that Apple originally developed this technology, you can use iBeacons with both iOS and Android devices.
 Because of this, our team has developed applications running on both iOS and Android.
-You can download them for free from the Apple App Store and Google Play.
+You can download them for free from the Apple App Store.

 Contact us now